ralphhendriks/aoc2024/README.md

 Things I learned:

 - I initially experimented with transforming the moves to an enum.
 I learned about the iota keyword, and experimented using the `fmt.Stringer` interface.

+## Day 16

+The yearly implementation of Dijkstra 😀.
+I started with a recursive path tracking algorithm but this blew up with the full input.
+This day required me to write a bit more involved Go program than so far in the Advent of Code.
+Although conceptually not very difficult, this day proved quite demanding implementation-wise, in particular because I struggled understanding the implementation of the priority queue based on the heap standard package.

+Things I learned:

+- Using (or better: emulating) enums.
+- Implementing priority queue based on heap standard package.